scylladb/scylla-manager/docs/source/backup/backup.rst

 #.
 Create a storage location for the backup.
    Currently, Scylla Manager supports `Amazon S3 buckets <https://aws.amazon.com/s3/>`_ and `Google Cloud Storage buckets <https://cloud.google.com/storage>`_ .
-   You can use an bucket that you already created.
+   You can use a bucket that you already created.
    We recommend using an bucket in the same region where your nodes are to minimize cross region data transfer costs.
    In multi-dc deployments you should create a bucket per datacenter, each located in the datacenter's region.
 #.
 Choose how you want to configure access to the bucket.
    You can use an IAM role (recommended) or you can add your credentials to the agent configuration file.
-   The later method is less secure as you will be propagating each node with this security information and in cases where you need to change the key, you will have replace it on each node.
+   The later method is less secure as you will be propagating each node with this security information and in cases where you need to change the key, you will have to replace it on each node.

 Amazon S3
 ---------

 #.
 Create an `IAM role <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html>`_ for the S3 bucket which adheres to your company security policy.
-#. `Attach the IAM role <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role>`_ to **each EC2 instace (node)** in the cluster.
+#. `Attach the IAM role <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role>`_ to **each EC2 instance (node)** in the cluster.

 Sample IAM policy for *scylla-manager-backup* bucket: